-NBCI Course study: The History of African American in Clinical Trials
+NBCI Course study: The History of African-Americans in Clinical Trials

 Overcoming historical stigma is a major concern for minority populations and is likely one of the most common factors driving the low participation numbers.
 For the Black community, the clinical trials are reminders of the often negative intersection of ethics, race, and medicine that has led to distrust.

-This course will equip and educate clinicians on the history of abuse that African Americans have experienced by unethical researchers over the past 400 years.
-NBCI is trying to transform the negative notions concerning African Americans and why they seem extremely reluctant of participating in clinical trials.
-For avoiding us repeating history, we must know the history and understand the pitfalls and begin to transform the moment into a teaching moment with the purpose of moving African Americans towards better health outcomes.
+This course will equip and educate clinicians on the history of abuse that African-Americans have experienced by unethical researchers over the past 400 years.
+NBCI is trying to transform the negative notions concerning African-Americans and why they seem extremely reluctant to participate in clinical trials.
+For avoiding us repeating history, we must know the history and understand the pitfalls and begin to transform the moment into a teaching moment with the purpose of moving African-Americans towards better health outcomes.

 1. Lesson One